Dobiasd/programming-language-subreddits-and-their-choice-of-words/README.md

 ## Happyness

 I want to finish with something positive.
-The lispy guys seem to be the most positive people.
+The lispy guys seem to be the most cheerful people.

 ![happy](img/happy.png "happy")

 But what is up with the Visual Basic community?
 They are neither angry nor happy.
-They just are.
+They just ... are? :)

 ## Disclaimer

-As you probably already noticed, this was not hard science.
+As you probably already noticed, this is not hard science.
 It was just a small fun project and contains several possiblities for errors.
-I tried to only choose communities and words so that there is at least a bit of statistical significance, but also errors in my parser and interpretation (e.g. no taking negations into accout etc.) are quite likely.
+I tried to only choose big communities and frequent words so that there is at least a bit of statistical significance, but potential errors in my parser and interpretation (e.g. no taking negations into accout etc.) are also not to exclude. ;)

-If somebody wants to repeat this exepriment to confirm or refute the results with more fancy tools like [nltk](http://www.nltk.org/) or something, I would be happy if you could [drop me an email](mailto:harry@daiw.de).
+If somebody wants to repeat this exepriment to confirm/refute the results with more fancy tools like [nltk](http://www.nltk.org/) or something, I would be happy if you could [drop me an email](mailto:harry@daiw.de).